 Opportunities for foreign brands

 With interest in the outdoor lifestyle surging, many overseas outdoor brands are eyeing the Chinese market with keen interest.
-But it’s important to recognize how much you need to tailor your offering to meet Chinese expectations if you plan to enter it.
-You’ll need to adjust everything about your brand, including the pricing and messaging before you can approach China’s urbanites.
+But it’s important to recognise how much you need to tailor your offering to meet Chinese expectations if you plan to enter it.
+You’ll need to adjust everything about your brand, including the pricing and messaging, before you can approach China’s urbanites.

 China’s campers seem to want to be slightly out of their comfort zone but there’s little appetite for taking the lifestyle to extremes.
 Trips tend to be short and there’s little interest in camping in extreme weather.